otonoma/paranet/docs/paranet/paraflow/language_basics.md

 Each goal instance has a state which typically progresses from Planned, to Active, to Complete.
 Once a goal instance has reached the Complete state, that goal is considered to be achieved; any subsequent requests to perform the same goal will not result in any further action because it has already been achieved.

-Goals to be achieved are created in two ways:
+**Goals to be achieved are created in two ways:**

-Event handlers may create new goals.
+- Event handlers may create new goals
-Rules describe how to decompose an existing goal into subgoals.
+- Rules describe how to decompose an existing goal into subgoals

-Both of these are described next.
+Both of these are described next:

-Handling Events - Events
+**Handling Events - Events**

 The event construct defines what to do when some external event occurs, including a skill request from the Paranet.
 When the event is preceded by the skill annotation, it is automatically registered as a skill on the Paranet.

 Events have a name, a list of inputs, and a statement body.
 Here is an example of a typical event definition: